What is hard water

 When water passes through or over limestone or chalk deposits, chalk and magnesium ions dissolve into the water and it is their presence that makes the water ‘hard’.

-One of the most visual ways of knowing if your house has hard water it is by having a look to a kettle.
+One of the most visual ways of knowing if you have hard water at home it is by having a look to a kettle.

-If your kettle looks as the one as the photo on the right, you most definitely have hard water coming from your kitchen’s tap.
+If your kettle looks as the one on the picture above, you most definitely have hard water coming from your kitchen’s tap.

 Before installing a household water filtration system, we were cleaning the kettle once a week.
 Since we installed the filtration system, three years ago, we haven’t had to clean the kettle even once.

-The effects on having hard water at home
+The consequences of having hard water at home

-Additionally, the hottest part of the house plumbing system are more prone to limestone precipitation so water heaters will be specially affected, leading to decrease of efficiency and by default an increase on the electricity usage.
+Additionally, the hottest parts of the house plumbing system are more prone to limestone precipitation so water heaters will be specially affected, leading to a decrease of efficiency and by default an increase on the electricity usage.